 Bryan is well-known as an accomplished personal injury litigator and also a competitive cyclist.
 He has raced multiple bicycle disciplines and most of his clients are bicyclists.
 In 2017, Bryan received the “Michigan Cyclist of the Year” award from Programs To Educate Cyclists (PEAC) and, in 2013, he was honored as the “Advocate of the Year” by the League of Michigan Bicyclists.
 Bryan has been recognized by Leading Lawyers-Michigan as a “Top 100 Leading Lawyer” and has been named in the publication Best Lawyers in America every year since 2006.
 In 2003-2004, he was president of the Michigan Trial Lawyers Association (now the Michigan Association for Justice).
 Bryan is a board member of the League of Michigan Bicyclists and serves as the Chair of the organization’s Advocacy Committee.
 He is also a partner and President of Sinas Dramis Law Firm.
 In addition to advocating for cyclists’ rights, Bryan also focuses many efforts on educating cyclists and motorists alike.
 As part of these efforts, he wrote and routinely updates “A Legal Handbook for Michigan Cyclists” which can be found in more than 70 bike shops across the state.
 A digital download can also be found here.

 Brian was a competitive hockey player during and after high school.
 Following law school, he began cycling as a way to maintain fitness.
-He is an attorney at the Sinas Dramis Law Firm and runs its St. Clair Shores office and can be found riding his bicycle on Lakeshore Road most mornings.
+He is a partner at the Sinas Dramis Law Firm and runs its St. Clair Shores office and can be found riding his bicycle on Lakeshore Road most mornings.
 In recognition of his work as a Michigan personal injury lawyer, Brian has been included in the publications Best Lawyers in America and Michigan Super Lawyers.
 He has earned a reputation as one of the hardest working and conscientious lawyers in the metro-Detroit area.